voxel51/fiftyone/docs/source/user_guide/model_zoo.rst

   .. group-tab:: CLI

-    The :ref:`fiftyone model-zoo <cli-fiftyone-model-zoo>` CLI command provides convenient utilities for working with models in the FiftyOne Model Zoo.
+    The :ref:`fiftyone zoo models <cli-fiftyone-zoo-models>` CLI command provides convenient utilities for working with models in the FiftyOne Model Zoo.

 .. note::